-The latest star made infamous for her financial burden is English actress Martine McCutcheon, who hit the big time starring as Hugh Grant’s leading lady in the popular Christmas-themed romance Love Actually.
-The East Enders soap actress and one-time pop star – she topped the music charts in 1999 with her single ‘Perfect Moment’ – has been declared bankrupt, with the British tax collection department reportedly the largest creditor.
+English actress Martine McCutcheon, who hit the big time starring as Hugh Grant’s leading lady in the popular 2003 Christmas-themed romance Love Actually was declared bankrupt in 2013, with the British tax collection department reportedly the largest creditor.

 Sports stars go bust

-Former NBA player Dennis Rodman was declared bankrupt last year, owing more than $800,000 in child support to his third wife, TMZ reported.
+Former NBA player Dennis Rodman was declared bankrupt in 2012, owing more than $800,000 in child support to his third wife, TMZ reported.

 Mario Lavandeira was forced to declare bankruptcy during his college years.
 While at New York University, Lavandeira filed due to unpaid credit card bills.
 He later changed his name and became successful as celebrity gossip columnist Perez Hilton.

-Multi-billionaire Donald Trump has filed for corporate bankruptcy four times in 1991, 1992, 2004 and 2009.
-However, he has never filed for personal bankruptcy – which is an important distinction when considering his ability to emerge relatively unscathed, at least financially.
+He has never filed for personal bankruptcy – which is an important distinction when considering his ability to emerge from the wreckage in his wake relatively unscathed, at least financially.

 Closer to home, Elle Macpherson’s sister Mimi declared bankruptcy after reportedly failing to pay $116,000 in architecture fees.

 But you can be bankrupted for much less, as little as a few thousand dollars, if creditors join forces.
-In Australia, there were 31,515 new bankruptcies during the 12 months to June 2011, while business-related bankruptcy has claimed thousands of Australian firms.
+In Australia, there were 30,161 total personal insolvencies from between 2016-2017 (an increase of 2.1 per cent from the previous year), while business-related bankruptcy have claimed thousands of Australian firms.